 In today’s world, we have to be very careful with our money.
 We have to budget our monthly wage, look into the best investment apps uk, know how to find the best deals when making big purchases, and so much more.
 But something you also need to ask yourself is do you have insurance for your most important financial asset?
-You may think you?re covered because you have insurance for your car, home or even jewelry.
-Unfortunately, if you don?t have adequate disability income insurance, you may not be protecting what matters most ? your paycheck.
+You may think you’re covered because you have insurance for your car, home, or even jewelry.
+Unfortunately, if you don’t have adequate disability income insurance, you may not be protecting what matters most – your paycheck.

-The reality is that few American workers are financially prepared to weather an injury, illness or unplanned medical expense.
+The reality is that few American workers are financially prepared to weather an injury, illness, unplanned medical expense, or even death.
 And if you suddenly find yourself getting diagnosed with a traumatic medical condition like cancer or a heart attack, it could become even harder to find the relevant coverage for Life Insurance, for example.
 Making sure that you are in a stable financial position should this happen could save a lot of stress further down the line.
 Although the future is unpredictable, there is something that will happen for certain.
 For example, everyone will certainly age, retire, and also pass away.
 As well as having adequate life insurance, it’s also wise to buy a funeral plan too.
 Not only will this ease the financial burden on any family members after passing, but it also you to have complete control over your funeral and have it pan out the way you want it.
 According to the 2016 Northwestern Mutual Planning & Progress Study, 85 percent of Americans report feeling financial anxiety today.
 Much of this anxiety can be traced to the fear of the unknown.
 The study cites the top two financial fears as having an unplanned financial emergency and having an unplanned medical expense due to an illness.
-Fortunately, conquering the fear of the unknown is easier when you?re able to separate fact from fiction.
+Fortunately, conquering the fear of the unknown is easier when you’re able to separate fact from fiction.